Law on Rejecting Reactionary Ideology and Culture: Provisions

-Article 29 specifices a punishment of reeducation through labor for not less than five years and not more than ten years for anyone "who has viewed or kept a film, video, compilation, book, photograph, or drawing containing sexually explicit material or preaching obscenity or superstition", with the penalty rising to more than ten years in serious cases.
+Article 29 specifies a punishment of reeducation through labor for not less than five years and not more than ten years for anyone "who has viewed or kept a film, video, compilation, book, photograph, or drawing containing sexually explicit material or preaching obscenity or superstition", with the penalty rising to more than ten years in serious cases.
 It also specifies a penalty of life-long reeducation through labor for those that "create, import, or distribute films, recordings, compilations, books, photographs, or drawings that preach sexual immorality or superstition", with the penalty rising to death for those that "produce, import, distribute, distribute to a large number of people, or organize or encourages the viewing or reading of a large quantity" of such material.

 Article 30 specifies a punishment of forced labor for not more than five years for those that have "seen, heard, or kept foreign films, recordings, compilations, books, songs, paintings, or photographs that run counter to socialist ideology and culture and our way of life, or who have illegally imported or distributed foreign songs, paintings, photographs, designs, or clothing".
 Those that "illegally import or distribute foreign films, recordings, edited materials, or books" are to be punished between five to ten years.

 Article 31 specifies a punishment of forced labor for anyone that has "seen, heard, or kept recordings, compilations, photographs, or printed materials containing impure culture".
 Those that create and distribute such content are to be punished by reeducation through labor for up to three years.

-Article 32 specifices a punishment by short-term labor for those anyone who "speaks or writes in a (South Korean) puppet-like manner, sings in a puppet-like manner, or creates printed materials in a puppet-like style", with serious offenders being punished for up to two years.
+Article 32 specifies a punishment by short-term labor for those anyone who "speaks or writes in a [South Korean] puppet-like manner, sings in a puppet-like manner, or creates printed materials in a puppet-like style", with serious offenders being punished for up to two years.